ncatlab/nlab-content/pages/4/0/0/1/21004/content.md

 To be properly considered "a logic", fuzzy logic should be developed into a full-fledged deductive system (with rules of inference and so on), but historically this has been a source of difficulty.
 See the [SEP](#SEP) for a description of what has been achieved on this front.

 It may also be questioned whether it makes sense to have degrees of certainty be totally ordered, as $[0, 1]$ is.
 Goguen for example allows consideration of frames or locales $L$ more general than $[0, 1]$, and presumably the same consideration would extend to quantale structures more general than those supported on $[0, 1]$.
-For some analysis of Goguen's framework, see [Barr(1986)](#Barr).
+For some analysis of Goguen's framework, see [Barr 1986](#Barr86).

 ## Examples